 Do you feel good when you nurture your soul’s creativity weekly, monthly or spontaneously?

-In some sense, knowing your needs is one thing but this is also about learning to listen to your body and soul because your mental health depends on it.
+In some sense, knowing your needs is one thing but this is also about learning to listen to your heart, body and soul because your mental health depends on it.

 Are you sleeping well?
 Are you eating well?
 Are you getting enough fresh air?
 Are you nurturing your soul?
 Do you simply need time to relax and recharge?